Ernie Regehr, O.C., Senior Fellow

 Ernie Regehr and Dr. Jennifer Simons have worked together for many years, partnering their organizations, Project Ploughshares and The Simons Foundation, to convene conferences, workshops and seminars on the major disarmament issues of the times.

-See The Simons Foundation's Arctic Security Briefing Papers for information focussing on military policies and practices in the Arctic Region prepared by Ernie Regehr, as well as his briefing papers on The Canadian Defence Policy Review.
+See The Simons Foundation's Arctic Security Briefing Papers for information focussing on military policies and practices in the Arctic Region prepared by Ernie Regehr, as well as his briefing papers on Canadian Defence Policy.

 Click here to access Ernie Regehr's personal Disarming Conflict blog.